-What exactly does Barn Light Electric® and Levi’s have in common?
-Well, if you’re referring to their new Tailor Shop in San Francisco, quite a bit actually.
+What exactly do Barn Light Electric and Levi’s have in common?
+If you’re referring to their new Tailor Shop in San Francisco, quite a bit actually.

 With a history stemming back almost 100 years, its no wonder these two iconic pieces have been paired up once again.
 Launched this past July in San Francisco, the new Tailor Shop is a one of a kind customization area that offers a variety of services to fully create an iconic item all your own – everything from stitch and embroidery machines, to vintage patches and unique buttons.

 Taking a glace at the top left photo above, hanging in the distance are a grouping of vintage inspired porcelain enamel pendants.
 Their cobalt blue finish ties in perfectly with the American themed floor treatment, and of course, endless amounts of blue denim.
 Porcelain enamel finishes have been around since the 1920s and 30s, and like Levi’s, are built to last.
 They are created using an inner steel shade and have an exterior glass coating for added durability.
 Maintenance for these shades is virtually non existent as this time tested manufacturing process has proven a mild soap and water will restore these fixtures to their original luster.
 If a pendant isn’t exactly what you’re searching for, don’t fret.
 Our Barn Light Electric porcelain enamel shades are available in a gooseneck or stem mount option and can be ordered in multiple shade styles and colors!